erunks/internet-status-reporter/README.md

    # This will delete the log file once a day at midnight, to avoid taking up too much memory on the machine
    0 0 */1 * * rm <path_to_repo>/internet-status-reporter/log.txt

+   # This will help keep the app running the most updated version, so you don't have to manage updates by yourself
+   0 0 * * 1 cd <path_to_repo>/internet-status-reporter/ && git pull origin master
   ```